 According to the instructions page to Renew the 10-Year validity Adult Passport, you need to fill out the DS-82 Application for a U.S. Passport and mail it to the Citizenship and Passport Unit at the United States Embassy.
-The unit will make an appointment for when you need to go in and pay the fee and arrange for the new passport to be mailed to you.
+The unit will make an appointment for when you need to go in and pay the fee and arrange for it to be mailed to you.

 All of this is pretty simple stuff until you get to the “mail” part of it.
 First of all, receiving mail on time (or even at all) isn’t something I trust in any part of the Philippines.
 Using the courier service the embassy contracted is probably the best way to make sure documents get from point A to point B in a reasonable time.
 If not, registered mail is a lot better than regular mail.

 Filling out the PDF form is easy, but you have to print it and send it.
 You can’t send it any other way.
 If you don’t have a printer, you’ll have to print it to a file and go somewhere (like an Internet café) to have it printed.

-My old passport expired in 2011 and it wasn’t until 2012 that I decided to get a passport renewal.
+My old passport expired in 2011 and it wasn’t until 2012 that I decided to get a renewal.
 I rarely looked at it and if I hadn’t been planning a trip for later that year, I may have let it go for a couple of more years.
 I wasn’t in a hurry, with more than six months to get it done.

 I sent my passport application, along with the other required documents, by registered mail.
 Thirteen days later, I received an e-mail message from the embassy with the instructions for going there to pay the fee.
 Two days later, I made the trip.